 Ministers in their Third Phase will be encouraged to join or form a community of practice, providing opportunities for mutual support and regular reflection on ministry practice.

-All of the above will be communicated to those leaving college in the final seminar.
+Ministers in their Third Phase will also be encouraged to maintain a Continuing Education agreement, via unitinglearning.org.au platform with their Presbytery appointed person.
+All of the above will be communicated to those leaving college in the final seminar of Phase 2.

 For further information, queries or questions, please submit the enquiry form provided below: